felixlopz/hubrise-test-task/content/apps/zelty/en/zelty-terms.md

   description: 'Connect Zelty to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more.'
 ---

 Both HubRise and Zelty have their own vocabulary.
-Understanding the differences between the terms used can help resolve troubleshooting issues.
+They use different terms to designate the same thing:

 | Description                          | HubRise Name | Zelty (fr)      |
 | ------------------------------------ | ------------ | --------------- |